crisperdue/crisperdue.github.io/MathtoysDesign.md

 - Support definitions as abbreviations
 - Also definitions justified by existence

-## Challenge: presenting logic types to the user
+## Challenge: presenting the logic to the user

 - Make presence of logical types essentially invisible
 - Naming conventions for variables, adjustable per proof
+- Implicit equivalences
+- Ellipsis in step displays

 ## Axiomatics